 This guide is intended to help you set up your CloudTrax splash page.
 With a splash page, you can channel network users to see a custom page before they can access the Internet.and

 With a splash page enabled, you can:

-- Control of the look and feel with an HTML and WYSIWYG editor.
+- Control of the look and feel with the splash page editor or raw HTML.

 - Have network users agree to specific terms and conditions.